golanlevin/p5.plotSvg/README.md

 ---
 ## About p5.plotSvg

 The [p5.plotSvg](https://github.com/golanlevin/p5.plotSvg) library allows the [p5.js](https://p5js.org/) creative coding toolkit to generate SVG files specifically tailored for path-based vector output devices like the [AxiDraw pen-plotter](https://www.axidraw.com/).
 Note that p5.plotSvg is *not* a general-purpose library for importing, exporting, optimizing, or rendering SVG files in p5.js.
-The p5.plotSvg library is known to be compatible with p5.js version [1.11.2](https://cdnjs.cloudflare.com/ajax/libs/p5.js/1.11.2/p5.js).
+The p5.plotSvg library is known to be compatible with p5.js versions 1.4.2 through [1.11.2](https://cdnjs.cloudflare.com/ajax/libs/p5.js/1.11.2/p5.js).

+Some advantages of p5.plotSvg are that: it is compatible with current versions of p5.js; it is easy to add to projects; and it does not interfere with graphics performance during animation (except at the precise moment of exporting a file).

 p5.plotSvg was developed by [Golan Levin](https://art.cmu.edu/people/golan-levin/) in November 2024 as a resource for the [*Drawing with Machines*](https://github.com/golanlevin/DrawingWithMachines) course at [CMU School of Art](https://art.cmu.edu/).
 It was created with encouragement and generous support from [Bantam Tools](https://www.bantamtools.com/), makers of the world's finest pen-plotting instruments.